MadStu/ZOC/README.md

-# Step-by-Step guide to a ZOC Masternode setup
+# Step-by-Step guide to compiling a ZOC Masternode setup
 A novices guide to an Ubuntu 16.04 install

 ***